What can be considered relationship problems?

-Listen to what others who care about you have to say
+- Listen to what others who care about you have to say.

-Exercise regularly to help relieve stress and boost your mood
+- Exercise regularly to help relieve stress and boost your mood.

-Practice relaxation exercises, such as deep breathing
+- Practice relaxation exercises such as deep breathing.

-Make an effort to spend time with people you care about to relax or have fun
+- Make an effort to spend time with people you care about to relax or have fun.

-Balance alone time and together time
+- Balance alone time and "together" time.

 “Just like we all say in the service, ‘It’s all about that person to your left and right.’
-Those are the kinds of relationships that kept us strong — and kept us alive — while we were in and it’s just as important to maintain that strength in our personal relationships now that we’re out.”
+Those are the kinds of relationships that kept us strong — and kept us alive — while we were in, and it’s just as important to maintain that strength in our personal relationships now that we’re out.”

-Take the next step – Make the connection.
+Take the next step: Make the connection.

 Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with useful resources and effective treatments for relationship problems.
 If relationship trouble is affecting your health and well-being or getting in the way of your happiness, work, or daily activities, you may want to reach out for support.
 Consider connecting with:

-A mental health professional, such as a therapist or counselor
+- A mental health professional, such as a therapist

-Your local VA Medical Center or Vet Center: VA specializes in the care and treatment of Veterans, including offering family and couples services
+- Your local VA Medical Center or Vet Center.
+VA specializes in the care and treatment of Veterans.

-- A spiritual or religious advisor
+- A spiritual or religious adviser

 Explore these resources for more information about relationship problems in Veterans.